 The actuary is appointed by the Board of Directors pursuant to the Insurance Companies Act.
 The actuary's responsibility is to carry out an annual valuation of the Company's policy liabilities, which consist of a provision for, and reinsurance recovery of, unpaid claims and adjusting expenses on insurance policies in force and of future obligations on the unearned portion of insurance policies in force, including deferred policy acquisition costs.
 The valuation is made in accordance with accepted actuarial practice and regulatory requirements and reported thereon to the policyholders.
 In performing the valuation of the liabilities, which are by their very nature inherently variable, assumptions are made as to the future loss ratios, trends, rates of claims frequency and severity, inflation, reinsurance recoveries, investment rates of return, and both internal and external adjusting expenses, taking into consideration the circumstances of the Company and the nature of the insurance policies in force.
 The provisions do not include estimates for extraordinary future emergence of either new classes of claims or claims categories not sufficiently recognized in the claims database.
-The actual development of claims and adjusting expenses will vary from the valuation and may, in fact, vary materially.
-Examination of supporting data for accuracy and completeness, and analysis of Company assets for their ability to support the amount of policy liabilities are important elements of the work required to form this opinion.
+The actual development of claims and adjusting expenses, and analysis of Company assets for their ability to support the amount of policy liabilities are important elements of the work required to form this opinion.
 The actuary, in this verification of the underlying data used in the valuation, also makes use of the work of the external auditor.
 The actuary's report outlines the scope of his work and opinion.

-5. ROLE OF THE ACTUARY AND AUDITOR (continued):
+5. ROLE OF THE ACTUARY AND AUDITOR (CONTINUED):